einarwh/escher-workshop/README.md

 Have you implemented `turn`?
 Make sure you remember to call it in `Main.elm`!

-If you find yourself stuck, don't worry!
+If you find yourself struggling, don't worry!
 There are quite a few concepts to take in, so that's to be expected.
-Consider jumping to the `exercise-1` branch of the repo (`git checkout exercise-1`) to take a look at how I implemented the exercise.
+If you're completely stuck, you can jump to the `exercise-1` branch of the repo (`git checkout exercise-1`) to take a look at how I implemented the exercise.
 Once you've seen the solution to one exercise, you might find the next exercises more approachable.
 (And of course there are similarly named branches showing solutions to all the exercises in the workshop.)

 When you have a working implementation of `turn`, you should observe that turning a picture twice rotates it 180 degrees, and turning it four times produces the original picture.
 And by _observe_ I mean _try it out to verify it_.